STALLHOLDER APPLICATION TERMS & CONDITIONS 2018

 You agree that You will supply Your City of Sydney Temporary Food Premises number and adhere to all food safety and handling requirements to operate Your Stall including hand-washing facilities.
-This can be as simple as having a large bottle of warm water with tap nozzle, a small basin or bucket underneath, liquid soap (not hand sanitiser) and paper towel.
+This can be as simple as having a large bottle of water with tap nozzle, a small basin, liquid soap (not hand sanitiser) and paper towel.

 The Venue or Sydney Tea Festival cannot accept deliveries on behalf of Stallholders prior to the festival.
 There are no storage facilities at Carriageworks.
 Stallholders are responsible for arranging their own deliveries on the day of the festival at the allocated bump in times.

-In the weeks leading up to the festival, We will send You a floorplan with Your Stall position and specific bump in instructions.
+Stallholder bump in will commence on Saturday afternoon and continue on Sunday morning.
+In the lead up to the festival, We will send You a floor plan with Your Stall position and specific bump in instructions.
 Set up times will be allocated by Us and will be early in the morning on the same day that the festival starts.
 There is strictly no access to the Venue at anytime outside of the bump in times.

 Parking onsite is limited.
-Once You have finished bumping in, You may try and park onsite in the spaces clearly marked beside the construction zone near the Venue.
+Once You have finished bumping in, You may try and park onsite in the spaces clearly marked at the Venue.
 Please make sure You adhere to parking restrictions as they apply.
 For safety reasons, You are not permitted to drive within the Venue area at least 30 minutes prior to festival trading hours or, while visitors are still onsite at the close of the festival.
 Should you require it, additional (timed) parking is available on Wilson Street.
 You must not inconvenience local residents and members of the public and respect their premises and property when parking on the street.
-On festival day, when entering to set up, Stallholders must not exceed a speed limit of 5km/h.
+When driving at the Venue Stallholders must not exceed a speed limit of 10km/h.
 Special directions will vary, please check Your Stallholder Guide before the commencement of the festival.

 The health and safety of all patrons, staff and Stallholders is of paramount importance.
 Therefore, You must ensure that You: